aiven/aiven-docs/docs/platform/howto/technical-emails.md

 ## Set up Slack notifications

-To get notifications in Slack, you can add a Slack channel\'s or DM email address to the technical contacts for an Aiven project:
+To get notifications in Slack, you can add a Slack channel's or DM email address to the technical contacts for an Aiven project:

 1. In Slack, [create an email address for a channel or